Algebra of double cosets of a symmetric group by a smaller symmetric group: Introduction. Algebras of double cosets

 {\bf \punct Algebras of double cosets.
 Preliminaries. } For a group $G$ and its subgroup $K$ we denote by $K g K$, where $g\in G$, double cosets of $G$ with respect to $K$.
 By $K\backslash G/K$ we denote the space of double cosets, i.e., the quotient of $G$ with respect to the equivalence relation

 Let a group $G$ be finite.
-Let $\C[G]$ be its group algebra, we denote the product in $\C[G]$ (the convolution) as the usual product.
-We say, that a function on $G$ is {\it $K$-biinvariant} if it is constant on double cosets $K g K$.
+Let $\C[G]$ be its group algebra, we denote the product in $\C[G]$ (the convolution) as the usual product by `dot' (i.e., $\Phi\cdot \Psi$).
+We say, that a function on $G$ is {\it $K$-biinvariant} if it is invariant with respect to left and right shifts by elements of $K$.
+Equivalently, this function is constant on double cosets $K g K$.
 Denote by

 the subalgebra consisting of $K$-biinvariant functions (for more details, see, e.g., \cite{Bum}).

 For $g\in G$, denote by $\delta_g$ the element $g$ considered as an element of $\C[G]$.
 Denote

 where the symbol $\# X$ denotes the number of elements of a finite set $X$.
 For a double coset $\frg=KgK$, we define